 - Sumac for serving

-- To make the dough, fill a large mixing bowl with the flour and make a well in the center.
+- To make the dough by hand, fill a large mixing bowl with the flour and make a well in the center.
 Beat together the eggs, salt, water, and olive oil.
 Add the wet ingredients to the well.
-Slowly incorporate the flour into the wet ingredients until a ball of dough is formed (alternatively add the flour to the mixer bowl of a stand mixer, add the wet ingredients, and use the dough hook attachment to make the dough).
-The dough will be somewhat sticky so add a bit of flour as needed, and knead the dough until smooth.
+Slowly incorporate the flour into the wet ingredients until a ball of dough is formed.
+Alternatively to make the dough in a stand mixer fitted with the dough hook attachment, add the flour to the mixer bowl, then add the wet ingredients and mix for 3 to 4 minutes until smooth and pliable.
+If the dough is sticky add a bit of flour as needed, and continue to mix/knead the dough until smooth.
 Cover the dough with a tea towel and set aside for 30 minutes.

 - Preheat the oven to 400 degrees F. Grease 2 (13 by 9-inch) baking pans with butter and set aside.

-- Using a pasta roller or a rolling pin, in batches roll out the dough until it very thin, dusting the dough with flour as needed (using the Kitchenaid pasta roller attachment, roll until #4 for thickness).
-Cut each strip of dough into 1 1/2 inch squares.
-Place 1 teaspoon of meat filling into the center of each square and pinch the two ends with your fingers to form a canoe-shaped dumpling.
+- Cut each strip of dough into 1 1/2 inch squares.
+Place a 1/2 teaspoon of meat filling into the center of each square and pinch the two ends with your fingers to form a canoe-shaped dumpling.

 - Repeat with the remaining dough and meat filling.
 Arrange the manti close together in the buttered pans.
 Dot the tops of the manti with bits of butter, and bake for about 35 to 40 minutes, or until golden brown.